 Wealth management relies heavily on in-person interactions between financial advisors and their customers — whether that’s in a branch or at their client’s home or office.
 The need to modernize advice delivery is key to meeting increased client expectations for convenience and personalization.
-Digital engagement increased 7-10x across leading wealth managers following the onset of the pandemic.
+Digital engagement increased 7-10x across leading wealth managers in 2020.
 Wealth management firms now need novel ways to meet their customers in the virtual world to continue to build trusted relationships and support their overall wealth management needs.

 Car Loans and Automobile Financing

-The auto leasing and financing industry was flipped on its head when the COVID-19 pandemic hit, because it historically relied on in-person dealerships to meet with clients to finance car loans.
+The auto leasing and financing industry was flipped on its head in 2020, because it historically relied on in-person dealerships to meet with clients to finance car loans.
 The requirements for financing vary for each lender, but most have a similar process that involves making a trip to the dealership, interacting with the lender, verifying the client’s identity (e.g., driver’s license), proving income (e.g., check stub), and completing asset financing paperwork.
 91% of dealers believe a strong digital presence is important to their overall sales strategy, but 83% do not have a dedicated digital strategy.

 For a long time, the traditional insurance business model has proved to be resilient.
 But it can no longer resist the digital pressure being applied by consumers.
-The COVID-19 pandemic has forced many insurers, especially ones reliant on a large external agent team, to adapt and reduce their dependence on paper and in-person visits.
+Recent years have forced many insurers, especially ones reliant on a large external agent team, to adapt and reduce their dependence on paper and in-person visits.
 This includes modernizing the way in which insurers and broker-dealers interact with clients to complete new business applications, disclosures, policies, and insurance claims.

 Other Virtual Signing Use Cases